mike1936/mike1936/README.md

 - 🔭 I’m currently working on an internal web system for the company I have been working since last year
 - 🌱 I’m currently learning design patterns and music arrangements
-- 👯 I’m looking to collaborate on some open source project to improve my code sense to write
+- 👯 I’m looking to collaborate on some open source project to improve my code sense to write code as asset not debt
 - 🤔 I’m looking for help with my career path and future development
 - 📫 How to reach me: hzx.mike@foxmail.com
 - 😄 Pronouns: native Mandarin, fluent Cantonese, intemediate English and little bit Japanese/Korean